UE and VR Development Technical Notes

 9. Unplug the power again.

-10. Repeat steps 1 to 7, but in step 5, copy the file “lighthouse_tx_htc_2_0-244-2016-03-12.bin.”
+10. Repeat steps 1 to 7, but in step 5, change the copied file to “lighthouse_tx_htc_2_0-244-2016-03-12.bin”.

-If the green light is blinking but cannot function properly, repeat steps 1 to 7, but in step 5 clear all files in “CRP_DISABLED” and only copy “lighthouse_tx_htc_2_0-244-2016-03-12.bin.”
+If there is a flashing green light and it cannot be used normally, repeat steps 1 to 7, but in the fifth step, clear all files in “CRP_DISABLED” and only copy “lighthouse_tx_htc_2_0-244-2016-03-12.bin”.

-Reference link: Base Station Fault (03)
+Reference link: Tracker Fault (03)

 Engine Analysis

-Starting a UE Game
+Starting UE Game

 Actor Initialization in UE